 How do I interpret the results of an MRI scan report?

-- The results of the test depend on which part of the body was imaged.
-Following the scan, the images are processed by a computer and read by a radiologist.
+- Following the scan, the images are processed by a computer and read by a radiologist.
 The radiologist then generates a report for the medical professional responsible for ordering the MRI scan.

 - The report generally states the patient's name, date of birth, and indication (reason for the MRI scan) at the top of the report.
 Radiology reports follow a standard outline, regardless of where they are obtained.
 Radiologists report both normal and abnormal findings in a very systematic approach.
 For this reason, it is very important to discuss the results with your doctor.